2.12 Unit Test The Players Part 1: Exact Answer & Steps

 Not everything in your player controller is easy to test.
 Don't try to test everything at once.
 Start with the parts that are:

-- Pure logic — stat calculations, cooldown management, ability access conditions
+• Pure logic — stat calculations, cooldown management, ability reach conditions

 Movement and physics are harder to unit test in isolation.
-Still, you can do it with mock physics, but it's more setup.
+You can do it with mock physics, but it's more setup.
 Start with the easy wins.

 2. Use Dependency Injection (Even When It Hurts)